Semi-structured interview: Ethical considerations

-Because semi-structured interviews allow people to communicate and express their free flow of thoughts at some degrees, the interviewers need to pay attention to their intercultural competence and cultural dimensions during the communication.
+Because semi-structured interviews allow people to communicate and express their free-flowing thoughts to some extent, interviewers need to pay attention to their intercultural competence and cultural dimensions during communication.
 Intercultural competence requires people to recognize and respect the diversity of different cultural backgrounds.

-People with high intercultural competence often tend to respect individual variations and different cultural patterns.
-They often have self-assessments and are aware of the differences between people.
+People with high intercultural competence often respect individual variations and diverse cultural patterns.
+They often complete self-assessments and are aware of differences among people.
 They make their conclusions and assessments based on reliable evidence.
-People can improve their intercultural competence by regular self-assessments including their values, beliefs and personal biases to improve their self-awareness.
-The interviewers need to understand that their personal beliefs and biases may slightly impact the way they address questions and, as a result, influence the outcomes of semi-structured interviews.
+People can improve their intercultural competence through regular self-assessments of their values, beliefs, and personal biases, thereby enhancing their self-awareness.
+The interviewers need to understand that their personal beliefs and biases may slightly affect how they address questions and, as a result, influence the outcomes of semi-structured interviews.

 Interviewers are also required to realize the cultural dimensions.
-Lack of the recognition of cultural dimensions could lead to miscommunication and unpleasant results during semi-structured interviews.
-Having high level of cultural dimensions can be reflected as, for example, respecting masculine, individualistic, uncertainty avoidance cultures.
+A lack of recognition of cultural dimensions can lead to miscommunication and unpleasant outcomes during semi-structured interviews.
+A high level of cultural dimensions can be reflected, for example, in respecting masculine, individualistic, and uncertainty-avoidant cultures.